farrukh-ahm/Borrow-A-Story-Library/README.md

 ## Present Features <a name="present"></a>

 ### Navbar <a name="nav"></a>
-The navbar is convinently constructed to display the website name, clicking on which will take you to the homepage.
+The navbar is conveniently constructed to display the website name, clicking on which would take you to the homepage.
 It also displays the links depending on the user viewing the website.
 If it's a new user, it will display the log-in and sign-up links, if the user is logged in, it will display the profile and log-out links, and to an admin, it will display the 'admin' link instead of the profile link, so that the admin can easily access the database.
 The navbar is also customised to wrap all the links into a burger menu for small-screen devices.
 <br>